sodazone/ocelloids-sdk/README.md

 ---

 Ocelloids is an open-source Software Development Kit (SDK) for monitoring Substrate-based networks.
-Simplifies the implementation of multi-chain monitoring programs and provides domain-specific logic for different pallets.
+It simplifies the implementation of multi-chain monitoring programs and provides domain-specific logic for different pallets.

 ## Features